 Updates on NEC Requirements for AFCI Usage

-The new arc fault circuit breakers first showed up in section 210-12 of the 1999 edition of the National Electric Code.
+As noted above, the new arc fault circuit breakers first showed up in section 210-12 of the 1999 edition of the NEC.
 As of 2002, the code required them in residential homes for any bedroom circuits.
 Bedrooms presented the main source for dangerous and life-threatening arcs according to research at the time.
 Some municipalities then took it one step further, requiring arc fault protection on all circuits which feed residential living areas.

 The 2014 NEC added kitchens and laundry rooms to the list of rooms requiring AFCI circuitry, as well as any devices (such as lighting) requiring protection.